UsefulEngines/AwsContainerLab/README.md

 The `docker-compose.yml` file defines two services.
 The first service, `mywebapp`, exposes port 5000 and depends upon the service, `reverseproxy`, exposed via port 80.

 The `reverseproxy` service runs the Nginx container on port 80 and also exposes port 80 to outside world.
-It also links with the service `mymvcweb`.
+It also links with the service `mywebapp`.

 The links specification works for Docker Service Composition within our development environment.
 However, when you convert this into an ECS service definition for Fargate Tasks, these links are not supported via the `awsvpc` networking mode.
 More detail follows herein.